arttu76/dynamiteDanMultiplayer/README.md

 Both frontend and backend TypeScript implementation share some interfaces.
 Those common interfaces are defined in /commonTypes.ts file.
 Both frontend and backend "projects" include the same file.

-### How to build if you have nodejs and npm:
+### How to build

-    cd frontend
-    npm install
+Have nodejs and npm installed, and do:

-    npm run build
+    npm build

 ### What to do with the build:

-Open `frontend/dist/index.html` in your browser and make sure you have backend running.
+To run it:

+    node backend/dist/server.js

+And open your browser in port 55080.

 ### Development build
 If you want to do a development build which automatically updates components when you modify the code, do:

-    cd frontend
-    npm install
     npm run dev

-... but you must also be running the backend:

-## Backend
-### How to build the placeholder backend nodejs server if you have nodejs and npm:

-    cd backend
-    npm install
-    npm run build

-To run it, do:

-    cd backend
-    node dist/server.js

-To run the server in development mode, do:

-    cd backend
-    npm run dev
+Browser window will automatically open.

 ## Socket communication